 As the team came off the podium, they each took off their hats for a moment and looked at the writing on the front – Junior Olympic All-American.
 They did it together.
 They joy and pride showing in their faces was a shared joy and pride.
 That joy and pride was reflected in the faces of their coaches as well.

 After watching this beautiful sport for many years, with an insider’s view of performance at the highest level, my opinion of the sport has changed.
 It is one of the most beautiful sports, a pure sport, with clear winners and losers.
 Great coaches matters, a lot.
-And track is most definitely a team sport.
+And track & field is most definitely a team sport.